-Tc = 25°C, VDD = 3.0 V if nothing else is stated.
-All measurement results obtained using the CC1101EM reference designs ([5] and [6]).
+Tc = 25°C, VDD = 3.0 V if nothing else stated.
+All measurement results obtained using the CC2500EM reference design ([4]).

-Parameter Min Тур Max Unit Condition/Note Calibrated frequency 34.7 34.7 36 kHz Calibrated RC Oscillator frequency is XTAL frequency divided by 750 Frequency accuracy after calibration ±1 % Temperature coefficient +0.5 % / °C Frequency drift when temperature changes after calibration Supply voltage coefficient +3 % / V Frequency drift when supply voltage changes after calibration Initial calibration time 2 ms When the RC Oscillator is enabled, calibration is continuously done in the background as long as the crystal oscillator is running.
+Parameter Min Тур Max Unit Condition/Note Calibrated frequency 34.7 34.7 36 kHz Calibrated RC oscillator frequency is XTAL frequency divided by 750 Frequency accuracy after calibration -1 / +10 % The RC oscillator contains an error in the calibration routine that statistically occurs in 17.3% of all calibrations performed.
+The given maximum accuracy figures account for the calibration error.
+Refer also to the CC2500 Errata Notes.
+Temperature coefficient +0.4 % / °C Frequency drift when temperature changes after calibration Supply voltage coefficient +3 % / V Frequency drift when supply voltage changes after calibration Initial calibration time 2 ms When the RC oscillator is enabled, calibration is continuously done in the background as long as the crystal oscillator is running.